Thoughtful planning is a central part of an effective Intentional Read Aloud.

 When you reread books to children, the conversations around them get richer and richer.
 Children’s understanding deepens as they get to know the characters better and notice new things in the book.
 Their focus shifts from understanding what is happening in the story to big ideas around author’s message and theme.
 Researchers found that children’s responses to questions during rereading grow in variety and complexity.
 They are able to make more associations, judgements and elaborative comments.
 (Morrow, Frietag & Gambrell, 2009)

 Sharing books that the whole class knows and loves builds a culture of literacy and sense of community in the classroom.
-It gives everyone a common language to go deep into one story and a solid base for exploring new ones. - (Horst, Jessica S., Kelly L. Parsons, and Natasha M. Bryan.
+It gives everyone a common language with which to dig into one story and a solid base for exploring new ones.
+(Horst, Jessica S., Kelly L. Parsons, and Natasha M. Bryan.
 “Get the story straight: Contextual repetition promotes word learning from storybooks.”Frontiers in Developmental Psychology 2.17 .2011.: 1.11.)

 Morrow, Lesley Mandel, Elizabeth Freitag, and Linda B. Gambrell.
 Using Children’s Literature in Preschool to Develop Comprehension: Understanding and Enjoying Books.
 International Reading Assoc., 2009.